FRABench and UFEval: Unified Fine-grained Evaluation with Task and Aspect Generalization: Analysis of the FRABench

-We provide the detailed information about sub-tasks for NLG and IU in Table~\ref{tab: detailed_information_table}, as this information is not shown in Figure~\ref{fig:Genelecs}.
-For the tasks in the ``Generated'' column in Figure~\ref{fig:Genelecs}, due to the absence of pairwise data, we use four LMMs with varying performance levels to generate pairwise responses for each query, as illustrated in Table~\ref{tab: multiple_LLM}.
+We provide the information about sub-tasks for NLG and IU in Table~\ref{tab: detailed_information_table}, as this information is not shown in Figure~\ref{fig:Genelecs} of the main text.
+For the tasks in the ``Generated'' column in Figure~\ref{fig:Genelecs} of the main text, due to the absence of pairwise data, we use four MLLMs with varying performance levels to generate pairwise responses for each query, as illustrated in Table~\ref{tab: multiple_LLM}.